BraulioAguilarDev/aws-vaul/README.md

 EC2 instance for Vault server with File backend in AWS

+## Requirements

+To start, enter your AWS access keys with aws CLI.

 ## Usage
 For this instance we use Terraform to build infrastructure